Northern Norway Travel Guide

 The Northern Lights belt stretches along the coast of Northern Norway from North Cape to Lofoten.
 Northern Norway is therefor the perfect place to observe this natural phenomenon.
 The Northern Lights are more commonly seen here than anywhere else in the world.
 Svalbard placed where you can see the daytime Northern Lights in mid-winter because it is dark here.

 To explore the great Norwegian nature and the world-famous seasonally lights, it is a good idea to book a local adventure tour.
-Here you find attractions as snowmobiling, dogsledding, hiking, kayaking, biking, skiing, to mention few.
+Here you find attractions as snowmobiling, dogsledding, hiking, kayaking, biking, skiing, to mention a few.
 All year round local tour operators arrange tours, or you can go by yourself, but we recommend tours with local guides.
 Through these fantastic adventures tours, you also have the best way to experience the local civilisation.

 You can also have a stay in an ice hotel made of snow up here in Kirkenes.